clintcolding/clintcolding.github.io/_posts/2019-02-12-create-windows-memory-dump.md

 - Windows
 ---

+This is a simple process to generate a full memory dump for a Windows server running on VMware.
+There are no actions required within the VM itself, the only requirement is that you're able to suspend the VM.

 1. Download the [Vmss2core](https://labs.vmware.com/flings/vmss2core) tool from VMware Flings.
 2. Suspend the VM you want to collect the memory dump for, this will generate a `.vmss` file.
 3. Navigate to the datastore your VM resides on and download the `.vmss` and `.vmem` files.